chericito/mobohubb-docs/docs/Quick Start/onboarding/logging-into-mobohubb/new-user-first-steps.md

 ## Configure Tasks

 **Tasks** represent the specific activities or goals workers perform.
 Each task can be assigned to one or more users, linked to a specific location, or associated with a category like a scan point (QR/NFC), which helps track attendance, time, and place.
-You can also enable a report feature to collect and manage data (e.g., work orders, checklists).
-Follow the steps below to set up your first tasks:
+You can also enable a report feature to collect and manage data (e.g., work orders, checklists). **Find a complete guide to create and manage tasks in our[dedicated guide](https://mobohubb.readme.io/docs/tasks#/).**

 1. **Add a new task**